christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     also the nephew and son-in-law of king/high-priest Hyrcanus II.
     Also, Julius = Janneus?
 Or Janneus (Yannai) is related to the Roman name Gaius?).
 Also, was he the legendary Chinese emperor Yu the Great (original name "Aži" or "Yazhi" (亞茲))?
 Julius, from Ioulius, related to Iove (Jove).
 Iove is linguistically linked to the Scythian tribal name Yuehzi (Yuezhi).
 He is "The Jove/Yuezhi King".
--   Cleopatra VII (Isis who in mythology was the wife of Osiris and the mother of Horus): Dynamis Ourania (Aphrodite Urania), Pythodorida Philometor (Pytho- from python, and -doria from the Dorian tribe who were Scythian Greeks).
+- Spouse: Cleopatra VII (Isis who in mythology was the wife of Osiris and the mother of Horus): Dynamis Ourania (Aphrodite Urania).
+Aliases: Pythodorida Philometor (Pytho- from python, and -doria from the Dorian tribe who were Scythian Greeks).
 Also, Amanirenas ("Amon is Lord"), Kandake of Kush?

--   Ptolemy XII Auletes of Egypt: Mithridates VI Eupator of Pontus (his wives/sisters: Laodice (in Pontus) = Cleopatra V Tryphaena (in Egypt).
-The same woman), Mark Antony (Marcus Antonius = Mar (Phoenician "lord") +
-Anton (from Antaeus, giant son of Gaia)), King Herod (Heru (Horus) + Ud (divine) = Herud -> Herod.
-"The Divine Horus".
-The "Slaughter of the Innocents" is a mythological trope attached to the birth of every Horus-figure who must overcome a threat (against Set).
-It is not history; it is theological propaganda asserting Herod's/Mark Antony's legitimacy as the living god-king against the resurrected one.
-This is also attached to the Indian god Krishna (against Kamsa)), Polemon (Polemos ->
-Ptolemy) I of Pontus aka Pharnaces II ("Pharao-Nikes", or "Victorious Pharaoh"), Tiberius Claudius Nero, Phraates IV of Parthia (Per-aa or Per-Nesu is a corruption of Pharaoh).
-Was he also Ptolemy X Alexander I aka Simon Boethus aka Simon Magus?
--    Ptolemy XIII Theos Philopator (Cleopatra VII's brother) = Emperor Gaius Octavius (Augustus).
--    Emperor Tiberius Julius Caesar Augustus = Tiberius Julius Aspurgus, king of Bosphorus (Tiberius Julius Aspurgus, son of Asander and Dynamis, and Emperor Tiberius Julius Caesar were born around the same time and their reigns are nearly perfectly co-terminus.
-Their sons were also born around the same time.
-Emperor Tiberius was first married to Vipsania Agrippina.
+Children of Caesar/Asander & Cleopatra/Dynamis:

+Emperor Tiberius Julius Caesar Augustus.
+Alias: Tiberius Julius Aspurgus, king of Bosphorus.
+- Spouse: Emperor Tiberius was first married to Vipsania Agrippina.
 The name Vipsania is obscure, but Agrippina means "wild horse" (from agri- "wild" and -pina "mare"), and Tiberius Julius Aspurgus Philoromaios's wife, known only through numismatic evidence, was Gepae-pyris (Gepa- from hippos, "horse" in Greek, cf. Epona, Celtic horse goddess and -epyris (possibly "lady" or "queen").
 Both names encode "Horse-Queen."
 This is a title for a Sarmatian noblewoman of the steppe horse-culture.

-Tiberius Julius Aspurgus and Gepaepyris had two sons; the eldest was "Tiberius Julius Mithridates Philo-Germanicus Philopatris" ("son of Mithra, lover of Germanicus, lover of father").
-Their second son was "Tiberius Julius Cotys I Philocaesar Philoromaios Eusebes" ("lover of Caesar, lover of Rome who is the Pious One").
-Now, let's connect this family to the Roman Emperor's family: Emperor Tiberius Julius Caesar: Adopted son and heir: Germanicus.
-Biological son: Drusus.
-The name "Tiberius" likely refers to the Tibara, a tribe of the Pontic steppe also known as the "Tibarenoi")
+Children of Emperor Tiberius/Aspurgus & Gepaepyris:

+Tiberius Julius Mithridates III (Italian Avatar: Emperor Caligula)

--    Emperor Claudius = Rhoemetalces II, king of Bosphorus (Reigns are nearly perfectly co-terminus.
+Tiberius Julius Cotys I. Italian Avatar: Emperor Claudius = Rhoemetalces II of Bosporus (Reigns are nearly perfectly co-terminus.
 Polemon Pythodoros (Julius Caesar/Asander) and Pythodorida of
 Pontus (Cleopatra/Dynamis) had a daughter Antonia Tryphaena.
 Her son was Rhoemetalces II whose reign coincided with emperor Claudius)
--    Emperor Caligula = Tiberius Julius Cotys I, king of Bosphorus?

-II.
-Herodian & Flavian Dynasty
+Child of Antony/Herod & Dynamis/Cleopatra:

--   Alexander (son of Herod): Juba II.
+Alexander (son of King Herod). aliases: Alexander Helios, Juba II of Mauretania
+- Spouse: Cleopatra Selene II (twin sister)

+Son of Juba II and his sister-wife Cleopatra Selene:

--   Alexander (grandson of King Herod): (King/Tetrarch) Ptolemy (Alexander) bar Menneus, Ptolemy of Mauretania (aka Joseph Panthera, the name for jesus's father in the Talmud; Panthera is a corruption of Cantheras, or Cleopatros.
+Alexander (grandson of King Herod).
+Aliases: (King/Tetrarch) Ptolemy
+    (Alexander) bar Menneus, Ptolemy of Mauretania (aka Joseph Panthera, the name for jesus's father in the Talmud; Panthera is a corruption of Cantheras, or Cleopatros.
 Also, Panthera = Ptolemy in Hebrew), Tiberius Julius Alexander Major, Alexander the Alabarch.

--   Cleopatra (Thea Philopator) of Mauretania: Cleopatra IX, Helene, Drusilla of Mauretania, Julia Ourania of Parthia, Philo of Alexandria.
+-    Spouse: Sister: Cleopatra (Thea Philopator) of Mauretania.
+Aliases: Cleopatra IX, Helene, Drusilla of Mauretania, Julia Ourania of Parthia, Philo of Alexandria.
 She was also Claudius and Nero's secretary "Pallas", and "Antonia Caenis" who was Vespasian's first cousin and mistress (the full name of Pallas was Marcus Antonius Pallas, with the Antonius part being an obvious sign of descent from Mark Antony and that Pallas wasn’t a random slave.
 Caenis was the Greek goddess who was transformed into a man, and she role-played as two men: Marcus Antonius Pallas and Philo).

+Sons of Alexander (grandson of King Herod) and his sister-wife Cleopatra Selene:

--   Tiberius Julius Alexander: Emperor Nerva, Arrius Piso, Josephus.
+Tiberius Julius Alexander: Emperor Nerva, Arrius Piso, Josephus.

--   Marcus Julius Alexander: Izates Monobazus ("Jesus Emmanuel"), Yeshua Cleopatros.
+Marcus Julius Alexander: Izates Monobazus ("Jesus Emmanuel"), Yeshua
+    Cleopatros.

+II.
+Flavian Emperors

+Vespasian.
+Aliases: Herod Agrippa I (See: The Royal Ancestry of Emperor
+    Vespasian.
+Henry Davis,
+    https://www.henryhdavis.com/theroyalancestryofemperorvespasian
+    [[link](https://henrydavis-cc.medium.com/the-royal-ancestry-of-the-roman-emperor-vespasian-72e144335299)]),
+    Flavius Scaevinus.

+Titus: Polemon II, Aulus Avillius Flaccus, Marcus Julius Agrippa I(?).

 III.
-Flavian Emperors

--   Vespasian: Herod Agrippa I (See: The Royal Ancestry of Emperor Vespasian.
-Henry Davis, https://www.henryhdavis.com/theroyalancestryofemperorvespasian [[link](https://henrydavis-cc.medium.com/the-royal-ancestry-of-the-roman-emperor-vespasian-72e144335299)]), Flavius Scaevinus.
--   Titus: Polemon II, Aulus Avillius Flaccus, Marcus Julius Agrippa I(?).

-IV.
 Speculative

--   Alexander the Great: Scythian prince who was the son of Ateas the Scythian aka Artaxerxes II Memnon ("Kai Bahman") and half-brother of Darius III ("Darab").
+Alexander the Great: Scythian prince who was the son of Ateas the Scythian aka Artaxerxes
+    II Memnon ("Kai Bahman") and half-brother of Darius III ("Darab").
     In India he took the regional aliases of Chandragupta Maurya ("Chandragupta" = "Sander-Gupta" (Scythian "Sander" = Alexander.
 "Aleks" = Greekization of "Alakh" which means "not seen" or "unseen" in Sanskrit/Hindi.
 "Gupta" = Hidden).
 Greek sources (Megasthenes) refer to Chandragupta Maurya as "Sandrokottos" with the Sandro- deriving from Alexandros.
 "Aži-ander": Aži